ProgramCrafter/salsa-iwj-otter/README.md

  * wasm-pack

-   This is a wrapper a program for manipulating WebAssembly files.
+   This is a wrapper program for various utilities for manipulating WebAssembly files, and their Typescript and Javascript glue, etc.
    It likes to run cargo and do god knows what.
 I'm not sure it's buying me much over whatever things it runs, so ideally it would be best to replace this with calls to the underlying utilities and libraries.
 But there are some wrinkles, for example, some version coupling requirements that wasm-pack takes care of.
-And to be honest, I'm not sure precisely what it does so reproducing that in the Makefile would be nontrivial.
+And to be honest, I'm not sure precisely what it does and understanding that would be a necessary first step to reproducing it in the Makefile.

  * bundle-rust-sources

-   This needs to be properly released.
+   This is mine, but it needs to be properly released.

 Final weirdness